andyfaff/scipy/PEP/1-Optimizer.md

                    The new Function object will offer more options for numerical differentiation (absolute step, relative step, 2-point/3-point/complex step, bounds).
 Of course, the user can still provide their own gradient implementation if preferred.
-           * there is no separation of concerns between function and minimizer
-               * meaning the minimizer is carrying out numerical gradient calculations.
-               * The correct place for grad computation belongs with the function, not the minimizer.
            * would like ability to proceed stepwise through iteration
-               * Callback is not sufficient
-                   * only sends `x`, not the potentially expensive `f(x), g(x), h(x)`.
-                   * What if some internal state is wanted?
                * What if running some web server, and don't have time to wait for minimization to finish?
            * would like to access solver state
                * e.g., current value of f(x)
                * e.g., for coding gradients
            * can't access solver state or hyper parameters, and change on fly
               * e.g. gradient coding as example
               * e.g. change convergence tolerances as we're going
               * e.g. change mutation constant during differential evolution.